Data-Driven Amazon Ad Optimization: The Ultimate Guide

 Are you advertising a high-performing or high-converting product or a low-performing one?

-Driving traffic to already high-converting products will amplify your organic sales.
-Driving traffic to low-converting products will simply be a money sink.
+Driving traffic to already high-converting products with strong buy box ownership and plenty of positive reviews will amplify your organic sales growth.
+On the contrary, driving traffic to low-converting products will simply be a money sink.

 This is where the concept of Product Bands comes in.
 Simply put, it is an extension of the 80-20 rule.
 The 80-20 rule states that 80% of your sales come from 20% of your products.